Moderna seeks to be 1st with COVID shots for littlest kids

 The FDA will face some complex questions.

-But the vaccine proved between about 40% and 50% effective at preventing symptomatic COVID-19 during the trial.
+But depending on how researchers measured, the vaccine proved at best about 51% effective at preventing COVID-19 cases in babies and toddlers and about 37% effective in the 2- to 5-year-olds.
 Burton blamed the omicron variant’s ability to partially evade vaccine immunity, noting that unboosted adults showed similarly less effectiveness against milder omicron infections.
 While no children became severely ill during the study, he said high antibody levels are a proxy for protection against more serious illness — and the company will test a child booster dose.

 “That’s not totally out of the realm of what we would have expected,” said Dr. Bill Muller of Northwestern University, who helped with Moderna’s child studies.
 “Down the road I would anticipate it’s going to be a three-shot series.”